Exile (American band): History

 Exile was founded in Richmond, Kentucky, in 1963 as the Exiles, by a group of students attending Madison High School.
 Musicologist Randy Westbrook, in the book 50 Years of Exile: The Story of a Band in Transition, describes the band's origins as "murky" due to conflicting accounts among early members.
 According to him, founding drummer Mack Davenport played high school dances in the band Kings of Rhythm.
 Davenport recalled this band consisting of Paul Smith Jr. on bass guitar, Doug Jones on lead guitar, Ronnie Hall on vocals, Doug Begley on saxophone, and Billy Luxon on trumpet.
 They played jazz, soul, and blues.
 After an unknown number of performances, this group became the Fascinations, which consisted of Davenport, Smith, Luxon, Jones, and percussionist Eddie Rhodus, with Hall and Jimmy Stokley both providing vocals.
-Rhodus died in a car accident and Jones departed in 1963, at which point (according to Westbrook) the five remaining members dissolved that band and founded the Exiles.
-They entered a local contest with a recording session as its grand prize.
-The Exiles lost to a band called the Digits, although after the competition, Jones left for undisclosed reasons and the other members recruited the Digits's guitarist Mike Howard to take his place.
-The name "the Exiles" was inspired by the Cuban exodus or exile of Cubans to the United States following the Cuban Revolution.
+Rhodus died in a car accident and Jones departed in 1963, at which point (according to Westbrook) the five remaining members dissolved that band and founded The Exiles.
+It entered a local contest with a recording session as its grand prize.
+The Exiles lost to a band called the Digits, although after the competition, Jones left for undisclosed reasons and the other members recruited the Digits' guitarist Mike Howard to take his place.
+The name "The Exiles" was inspired by the Cuban exodus or exile of Cubans to the United States following the Cuban Revolution.